tidyverse/tidyverse.org/content/blog/upkeep-testthat-3/index.md

 -   When you have either file open, you can run the tests with [`devtools:::test_active_file()`](http://devtools.r-lib.org/reference/test.html) and see the test coverage report with `test_coverage_active_file()` (which also shows you which lines are actually being tested).
 Both also have an RStudio addin which means you can add a [keyboard shortcut](https://rstudio.github.io/rstudioaddins/#keyboard-shorcuts) for them!

 And with that dials and censored were ready for more snapshot tests in the future!

+For more guidance on implementing tidy standards, check out [`usethis::use_tidy_upkeep_issue()`](https://usethis.r-lib.org/reference/tidyverse.html).
+It creates a GitHub issue with a handy checklist.
+You will be seeing those popping up in our repositories soon when we do some spring cleaning!